 Please click on the links on each class page to find the information about what children are learning in class each term.

 Links to the National Curriculum objectives and what children are expected to learn in each year group in English can be found below:

 Curriculum Overviews for each class

-Please find the curriculum overviews for the skills and topics taught from EYFS to Year 6 below.
+Updated curriculum overviews for the skills and topics taught from EYFS to Year 6 coming soon.